Joel-Haeberli/computer-science/docs/themes/Buffer Overflow.md

 ![[overflow-stack-1.png]]

 Here the `leave` call was just executed ([[Function Calls]]).
 The overwritten `ebp` was popped which means the `ebp`register now contains the address `0x41/0x41/0x41/0x41` and the `esp` now points to the overwritten return address.
 The next call after `leave`is `ret`which will execute the code at the overwritten address.

+**Recap**

+What is required to create an exploit?

+- The Shellcode
+- The distance to SIP
+- The addres of shellcode (in memory of the process)

 ---
 links: [[900 ED MOC|ED MOC]] - [[themes/000 Index|Index]]